anideb1975/carel2/README.md

 - Access
 - First login only super user ,add account select register in your index page appropriate level for account
-- note apllication multilevel and multiuser
+- note application multilevel and multiuser with various role and access